Hugo tips

 really dislike - I want to be able to read the full content in my RSS reader

-whether partial of full content is used, though there is a long-standing
+partial or full content is used, though there is a long-standing request to

 template that is